-What Does It Mean To Wait For The Lord?
+What Does It Mean To Wait On The Lord?

-To wait for the Lord means to wait patiently, in faith, for God to fulfill His promises.
+To wait on the Lord means to wait patiently, in faith, for God to fulfill His promises.
 Instead of taking things into our own hands, we trust in the goodness of the Lord.

 Abraham waited for a son, Joseph waited for deliverance, David waited to be made king, Israel waited for a Messiah, and we all wait for the return of the serpent crusher.
 You might say that the entire narrative of scripture is one of waiting.

 We can wait on the Lord through prayer, as David did in eager expectation of deliverance (Psalm 27:7–14).